 We will help to coordinate all of your costs and benefits including your dental insurance as well as providing multiple financing options.
 Please see our <financing page> (link)

 There are health care credit companies that offer no-interest and low-interest loans for medical procedures including dental implants.

 Dental Implants are an investment in your health as well as your appearance.
 A full set of teeth makes eating a pleasure again, making it easier to eat a balanced, healthy diet.
 A full set of teeth also preserves the contours of the face, keeping you from looking old before your time.

 The only way to receive an accurate price quote is to call us and come in for a consultation, and we can give you a specific price for your case.

-Please call us at Charleston, SC Phone Number 843-554-5003 to schedule your consultation.
+Please call us at Charleston Office Phone Number 843-554-5003 to schedule your consultation.
 Your beautiful new smile is waiting for you!